 Easy import and export for BIM applications

-Model the floor in other BIM applications, such as AutoCAD, Revit or SCIA Engineer.
-Import the model to CADS Floors Designer for creating the layout of beams and design.
-The floor structure created in CADS Floors Designer can also be exported to Revit, thus providing a bi-directional link.
+Model the floor in other BIM applications, such as AutoCAD or Revit.
+Import the model to Composite Floor Designer for creating the layout of beams and design.
+The floor structure created in Composite Floor Designer can also be exported to Revit, thus providing a bi-directional link.

 Powerful and fast member analysis